sun-jay/AI-Security-Server-V2/README.md

 ## Run Locally
 The project consists of 4 concurrent processes: record_streams.py, monitor_streams.py, Nextjs frontend, main.py (serves frontend).
 You will need to update the RTSP URL and file save paths for your setup.

 In `/backend` run:

 `python3 record streams.py`

  `python3 monitor_streams.py`

  `uvicorn main:app --reload`

 In `/frontend` run:

 `yarn install`

 `yarn dev`

-Problem Statement: Modern consumer security platforms such as Ring only offer rudimentary AI person detection, leaving anomaly filtering a mostly manual and time consuming task.

 ## About
+**Problem Statement**: Modern consumer security platforms such as Ring only offer rudimentary AI person detection, leaving anomaly filtering a mostly manual and time consuming task.

-Vision Statement: The current state of computer vision allows for advanced natural language queries and highly efficient searching, which is not yet utilized on many platforms.
+**Vision Statement**: The current state of computer vision allows for advanced natural language queries and highly efficient searching, which is not yet utilized on many platforms.
 I sought out to build an app that could leverage and build on new AI technologies to embark on the next step of AI powered security.